spdk/spdk/test/pmem/test_plan.md

 - call bdev_pmem_create and create a pmem bdev
 - return code = 0, no errors
 - using get_bdevs check that pmem bdev was created
-- delete pmem bdev using delete_pmem_bdev
+- delete pmem bdev using bdev_pmem_delete
 - return code = 0, no errors
 - using get_bdevs confirm that pmem bdev was deleted
-- delete pmem bdev using delete_pmem_bdev second time
+- delete pmem bdev using bdev_pmem_delete second time
 - return code != 0, error code = ENODEV